"Infighting Among the Gods"

 Watching this movie, one can only think how blessed we are to have the Good News of Jesus Christ, fully God and fully Man, who sacrificed Himself to deliver us from this mythological nightmare.
 One of our reviewers grew up with such confused mythological theology and can testify to the joy of finding the truth that is Jesus Christ and being delivered from drugs, sex, immorality, and false theology.

+PERCY JACKSON & THE OLYMPIANS: THE LIGHTNING THIEF is a somewhat silly reinvention of Greek mythology in contemporary America.
+Percy discovers his real father is Poseidon, the Greek god.
+Meanwhile, Zeus has accused Percy of stealing his lightning bolt.
+If Percy doesn’t return it, there will be a war in Olympus, which will destroy the world.
+He goes to a camp for demigods, the children of gods and human beings.
+After brief training, Percy teams up with Grover and Annabeth, the daughter of Athena, to rescue his mother from the clutches of Hades and perhaps return the lightning bolt.
 THE LIGHTNING THIEF is well paced, with compelling action.
 However, a few dramatic problems make it feel like a B movie.
 There are also some serious logical flaws and plot holes.
 The movie contains numerous sexual references about lust among the gods.
 There are also several items stolen without any remorse.
 The story has some commendable moral points, however.
 Percy is willing to give up his life for his mother.
 There are also acts of valor and a chaste relationship between Percy and Annabeth.
 The movie’s worldview, however, is not Christian and contains false theology.